 CLPE partners with the Royal African Society for exciting new Poetry in the Primary Classroom programme

-CLPE are delighted to announce an exciting new project, Poetry in the Primary Classroom, in partnership with the Royal African Society which will run over two years between September 2020 and December 2021.
+CLPE are delighted to announce an exciting new project, Poetry in the Primary Classroom, in partnership with the Royal African Society.

 The project aims to offer primary school teachers a rich professional development and learning programme, to enhance their enjoyment of and practice with poetry from Africa and the diaspora.
 Working closely with poets from our Africa Writes festival community, we will develop educational workshops and resources to inspire new ways of working with poetry in the primary classroom.
 This work seeks to enhance creativity in the classroom, increasing children’s participation in the arts while shining a light on exciting work by poets from Africa and the diaspora.